Executive Summary

 | Case Management | Integrated natively | Requires external tool | Built-in or integrated |

 AI-Native Investigators include vendors such as Dropzone AI.
 Evolved SOAR includes vendors such as Torq, Swimlane, and Tines.
-Palo Alto Networks Cortex XSIAM represents a converged XDR/SOAR/AI model not directly comparable to standalone SOAR.
+Palo Alto Networks Cortex XSIAM represents a converged XDR, SOAR, and AI model not directly comparable to standalone SOAR.

 Honest Assessment: Limitations and Risks